Cooperation Projects with Switzerland in the Applied Research Program Strengthen the Development of Science

 research research entrepreneurship

 In collaboration with Swiss research institutions, Latvian scientists are launching new projects to develop environmentally friendly building materials and energy-efficient technologies.
-The initiative, promoted by the Ministry of Education and Science (MES), approved by the government on June 10, 2025, provides for the continuation of the applied research program “Partnership in Applied Research Areas: Innovative Materials, information and Communication Technologies and smart energy” implemented within the framework of the Latvian-Swiss cooperation program.
+The initiative, promoted by the Ministry of Education and Science, approved by the government on June 10, 2025, provides for the continuation of the applied research program “Partnership in Applied Research Areas: Innovative Materials, information and Communication Technologies and smart energy” implemented within the framework of the Latvian-Swiss cooperation program.

 Šveices-Latvijas programmas “Lietišķā pētniecība” līguma parakstīšana.png

-Signing of the Swiss-Latvian “Applied Research” Agreement
+Signing of the Swiss-Latvian “Applied Research” Agreement.

 Photo: Kristers Zaļais / Ministry of Education and Science